Will the new mild-hybrid option come to the US?

 We knew this was coming and it's finally here.
 Meet the refreshed 2021 Audi A3 Sedan with its bold new look and updated technology features.

-Remember, this is a midlife refresh and not a complete redesign, so the car's overall dimensions are about the same.
+Although it rides on the same MQB platform as its predecessor, Audi considers this to be the fourth-generation model.
+However, its overall dimensions are about the same as before.
 The 2021 A3 is about 1.6 inches longer than the outgoing model, but its wheelbase length remains unchanged.
-Audi has managed to increase interior space, however, specifically shoulder and elbow length by less than an inch.
+Audi has managed to increase interior space, however, specifically shoulder and elbow-length by less than an inch.
 Trunk space remains unchanged at 15 cubic feet.

 Styling-wise, the A3 Sedan gains the automaker's large Singleframe honeycomb grille, now flanked by standard trapezoidal LED headlights.
 Daytime LED running lights now feature unique light signatures according to trim level.
 The new taillight design resembles what's found on the Q3 crossover.

 Step inside and you'll find a far more sophisticated-looking interior.
 Instead of the old pop-up infotainment screen there's now a 10.1-inch display integrated into the center console.
 The MIB infotainment system is standard and is available with an LTE connection and WiFi hotspot.
 Both Apple CarPlay and Android Auto are standard while the latest MMI navigation system is optional.
 The German automaker's cool Virtual Cockpit 10.3-inch digital gauge cluster is also standard.
 A 12.3-inch cluster and head-up display are optional.

 Like the exterior, Audi has given the interior a hexagonal styling theme, specifically with the air vents and around the door panels.
 Notice the new shift-by-wire gear selector and engine start/stop button, too.